KerstinKeller/code-sign-action/README.md

 The following [Windows PowerShell](https://en.wikipedia.org/wiki/PowerShell) commands show how to generate a self-signed certificate for testing purposes:
 - The PowerShell must be started with "Run as administrator".
-- The -HashAlgorithm can be specified as [SHA1](https://en.wikipedia.org/wiki/SHA-1) as well.
+- The -HashAlgorithm can be specified as either [SHA1](https://en.wikipedia.org/wiki/SHA-1) or [SHA256](https://en.wikipedia.org/wiki/SHA-2).
-- But the improved [SHA256](https://en.wikipedia.org/wiki/SHA-2) is to be preferred, and only this algorithm is supported by this action.

 ```
 # https://docs.microsoft.com/en-us/powershell/module/pki/new-selfsignedcertificate